 It may be trite advice, but it's also true.
 Admissions counselors develop a sixth sense about essay writers who are authentic.
 You'll score points for being earnest and faithful to yourself.

 Authenticity is key to writing an effective diversity essay.
-Schools want you to be honest about who you are and where you come from; don’t exaggerate or make up stories to make yourself sound "cooler" or more interesting—99% of the time, admissions committees will see right through it!
+Schools want you to be honest about who you are and where you come from; don't exaggerate or make up stories to make yourself sound "cooler" or more interesting—99% of the time, admissions committees will see right through it!
+Remember: admissions committees read thousands of applications, so they can spot a fake story a mile away.

 Next, here's what Wellesley College says about the purpose of college essays: